perfaram/aston/README.md

-# aston
+# exOTP
-Simple 2FA/OTP generator app as a tkinter demo
+Simple 2FA/OTP generator app as a tkinter demo.

 To run the app: `python3 src/__main__.py`